CB-PORTAL/moeen-ai/README.md

 ### License

-This project is licensed under the MIT License.
-For more details, refer to the LICENSE.md file.
+MoeenAI is distributed under a dual licensing model, catering to both open-source community projects and commercial applications.
+The core functionalities of the software are licensed under the MIT License, which allows for modification, distribution, and the creation of derivative works.
+However, our premium features fall under a separate MoeenAI Premium Features License, which requires additional agreements for use.
+For a comprehensive understanding of these licenses, please refer to the LICENSE.md file.

 ### Contact